Animal Adaptations Topic Covered

 - Their thick rear legs and flatter front feet help desert tortoises to walk easily in the sand.

-- Tortoises can keep their head, legs, and tail into the shell, providing themselves protection against predators.
+- Tortoises can keep their head, legs, and tail in the shell, providing themselves protection against predators.

 - An adult tortoise can survive a year without water.